 The following table presents the cost of seven major District functional activities: instruction, support services, non-instructional, sixteenth section, pension expense, OPEB expense and interest on long-term liabilities.
-The table also shows each functional activity's net cost (total cost less charges for services generated by the activities and intergovernmental aid provided for specific
+The table also shows each functional activity's net cost (total cost less charges for services generated by the activities and intergovernmental aid provided for specific programs).
+The net cost presents the financial burden that was placed on the State and District's taxpayers by each of these functions.

-Table 3

-Net Cost of Governmental Activities
+Table 3 Net Cost of Governmental Activities